skttl/konstrukt-documentation/filtering/data-views-builders.md

 #### **SetDataViewsBuilder&lt;TDataViewsBuilder&gt;() : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**

 Sets the collections data views builder which allows you to define the data views dynamically at run time.
-See [Data Views Builders API documentation](data-views-builders.md) for more info.

 ````csharp
 // Example